-This cocktail is made of Castor oil, Lemon Verbena, Apricot juice, Almond butter and is said to kick start labor in 24 hours.
+This cocktail is made of Castor oil, Lemon Verbena, Apricot juice, and Almond butter and is said to kick-start labor in 24 hours.
 Although there aren’t strong scientific data to back up its effectiveness in inducing labor, some women swear by it.

 If you are overdue and desperate to bring on labor, try Midwives brew under the supervision of your OB.
 But fair warning, it tastes awful!
 Many women are not able to keep it in after drinking it.